Libertual/angular-material-boilerplate/README.md

 # angular-material-boilerplate
-A boilerplate for angular material
+Development boilerplate for new sites.